andrewpfunk/serverless-tutorial/README.md

 - Click Commit changes
 - View the updated web app at: https://*random-project-name*.netlify.app

-That last commit should have kicked off a new build, but the behavior hasn't changed.
+That last commit should have kicked off a new build, but the behavior of our app hasn't changed.
 That's because we intentionally skipped a step which led to a build failure.
 This is a good opportunity to learn what to do when that happens.

 - In Netlify, click on *random-project-name*
 - Scroll down and click on the most recent Production deploy, which Failed